Fraser Valley Rush

 Trevor Sprague, General Manager

-Trevor Sprague will oversee both the Integrated and Female U18 AAA teams in Northern B.C.
-Sprague has been involved in hockey in the north for over 30 years and has spent the last 15 years working with teams in the BCEHL.
-He is entering his eighth season as the general manager of the Cariboo Cougars and fourth as the general manager of the Northern Capitals.
+Trevor Sprague will oversee both the Integrated and Female AAA programs in Northern B.C.
+Sprague has been involved in hockey in the north for over 30 years and has spent the last 17 years with teams in the BCEHL.
+He is entering his 10th season as the general manager of the Cariboo Cougars and sixth as the general manager of the Northern Capitals.
 Sprague coached in Prince George for over 20 years before moving to the management side of the game.

 Thompson Okanagan Lakers